-(9) An ion in its lowest possible energy state is produced in a type of ionization process with this property.
+(4) An ion in its lowest possible energy state is produced in a type of ionization process with this property.
 The heat capacity ratio is often known as this property's index.
 This property is usually only possible in insulated systems, because it only occurs when the change in internal energy equals work.
 Along with reversibility, isentropic processes possess this property.
 For the point, name this property of processes that have zero heat transfer.

-ANSWER: Adiabatic (accept Adiabatic index)
+ANSWER: Adiabatic [[ah-dee-ah-BAH-tik]] (accept Adiabatic index)

-(10) An organism's field metabolic rate is commonly measured by treatment with this molecule, a type of DLW.
+(5) An organism's field metabolic rate is commonly measured by treatment with this molecule, a type of DLW.
 The CANDU reactor uses this molecule as a neutron moderator to avoid the need for enriched uranium.
 This common NMR solvent has a mass of 20 daltons because of its two extra neutrons.
 For the point, name this molecule that contains two deuterium atoms bonded to an oxygen atom and has a larger mass than a similar universal solvent.

-ANSWER: Heavy Water (or Deuterium Oxide; or D20 or 2H20; prompt on "Deuterium"; do not accept or prompt on "water" or "H2O")
+ANSWER: Heavy Water (or Deuterium Oxide; or D20 or 2H20; prompt on "Deuterium"; do not accept or prompt on "water" or "H20")

-(11) This mountain range is home to the only extant short faced bear, the spectacled bear.
-This range is home to a genus of high altitude hummingbirds known as hillstars.
+(6) This mountain range is home to the only extant short faced bear, the spectacled bear.
 This range's northern end is home to the Mountain Tapir, and this mountain range is the natural habitat of chinchillas and guinea pigs.
 Wild camelids found in this mountain range include the vicuña [[vih-KOO-nyah]] and guanaco [[gwah-NAH-koh]].
 For the point, name this South American mountain range home to alpacas and llamas.